 If you think there is a health hazard, don't you think it would be better for the Corporation to honour its pledges and pay the drivers what is rightly theirs?
-Or do you think the authorities re right to get people like you to do their
+Or do you think the authorities are right to get people like you to do their

 Every winter thousands of old age pensioners die of the cold.
-Is that a health hezard?
-Are troops used to issue blankets to keep them werm?
-The biggest health hezard in Britain today is industrial pollution.
-Are troops used to combat
+Is that a health hazard?
+Are troops used to issue blankets to keep them warm?
+The biggest health hazard in Gritain today is industrial pollution.
+Are troops used to combet